Bank of Ireland v O'Donnell & ors: Holding of the Supreme Court

 The remaining appellants, Bruce and Blake O'Donnell faced the same result.
 The Court found no reasons as to why they should be given a stay.
-They questioned McGovern J's previous connection with Bank of Ireland and alleged it could be the sole reason for his partiality towards the respondents (Bank of Ireland).
+They questioned McGovern J's previous connection with the Bank of Ireland and alleged it could be the sole reason for his partiality towards the respondents (Bank of Ireland).
 However, the Court rejected their arguments of objective bias by referring to McGovern J's statement on that matter.
 He stated that he at the time had no outstanding debt with Bank of Ireland, although he had had in the past.
 Ultimately, the fact that McGovern J had a mortgage loan with Bank of Ireland in the past is not a valid reason for his recusal, as to do so is unreasonable.
 The only account he has with them is a current or savings account.
 Merely having a bank account with the said bank for his own private matters is irrelevant to this case as neither was he a shareholder nor did Bank of Ireland owe him any money.
 Furthermore, McGovern J went on to make the point that in a banking sector as small as Ireland's it would be impractical for every judge to step down each time they came upon a case in which the respondents were the ones they had personal banking arrangements with.
 In the matter of adjudicating the judgement for a stay the Court relied on Danske Bank v.
 McFadden.
 The Court also held that "[t]he law as to objective bias has been clearly stated by this Court: see Bula Ltd v.
 Tara Mines Ltd [2000] 4 I.R.
 412; Kenny v.
 Trinity College Dublin [2008] 2 IR 40; O’Callaghan v.
 Mahon [2008] 2 IR 514; O’Ceallaigh v.
 An Bord Altranais [2011] IESC 50."
 Blake O'Donnell and Bruce O'Donnell, were not, therefore, granted an order for a stay either.
 However, the court did agree to prioritise this appeal case and hold a directions hearing with the parties concerned.